 "I see."

-At the desk in the study, Seto operated a laptop and said, matter-of-factly:
+At the desk in the study, Seto worked a laptop and spoke flatly.

 "A securities account."